aws-samples/aws-iot-cqrs-example/README.md

 ## Deplyoment

 After you have cloned the repository in a terminal windown run: `make init`.
+Make sure Docker is installed and that the docker daemon is running.
 Deployment is performed by issuing: `make deploy`.

 ## IoT Sample Client Setup